orionlee/aBrightnessQS/README.md

   - [x] change Tile service to Active Tile
   - [x] barebone service
   - [x] auto start on boot
-  - [x] start service upon re-instllation as well.
+  - [x] start service upon re-installation as well.
 - [x] Use a linear Percentage Converter for now (Motorola devices)
   - [x] show percentage on tile UI
 - [ ] Different devices have differing brightness slider implementation.
 Consider adapt percentage to differing devices.
 E.g.,
-     - a slider as perceived brightness, which has a non-linear relationship with  underlying system brigntess value, found in ASUS tables
+     - a slider as perceived brightness, which has a non-linear relationship with  underlying system brightness value, found in ASUS tables
-     - a sldier that has a simple linear relationship to underlying system brightness, found in Motorola phones.
+     - a slider that has a simple linear relationship to underlying system brightness, found in Motorola phones.
-- [ ] Misc.
+- [x] Misc.
 UI Polish
-  - [ ] settings error reporting (for invalid level string)
+  - [x] settings error reporting (for invalid level string)
   - [x] show current percentage at MainActivity UI
 - [x] UI to request WRITE_SETTINGS permission
 - [ ] Misc. code cleanup refactoring changes